Hidden Markov Neural Networks: Hidden Markov Neural Networks

 \subsection{Filtering algorithm for HMNN}

-The filtering problem aims to compute the conditional distributions of $W_t$ given $\mathcal{D}_1,\dots,\mathcal{D}_t$, this is called filtering distribution and we denote it with $\pi_t$.
-Ideally, the filtering problem can be solved with a forward step through the data:
+The filtering problem aims to compute the conditional distributions of $W_t$ given $\mathcal{D}_1,\dots,\mathcal{D}_t$, which is called filtering distribution.
+In this paper, we use the operator notation from \cite{rebeschini2015can}, which gives us a way to compactly represent the filtering algorithm.
+We refer to \cite{rebeschini2015can,Chopin2020} for a thorough review.

+We denote the filtering distribution with $\pi_t$ and, ideally, we can compute it with a forward step through the data:

 where $\mathsf{P}$, $\mathsf{C}_t$ are called prediction operator and correction operator and they are defined as follows: